Spray paint takes around 10-30 minutes to dry to touch, 1-4 hours to dry enough between coats, and 12-72 hours to cure (dry fully).

 - Hover The Hairdryer Around The Coating – Move the hairdryer over the coating.
 Ensure to cover all the areas of the paint and do not spend too much time on one part as the paint will dry unevenly.
 Do this for about 10 minutes.

-Note: You shouldn’t fully dry a coating using a hairdryer.
-That’s because the particles will harden too fast and won’t have enough time to bond, so the finish will crack and might peel off.
+Note: Don’t dry the coating fully using a hairdryer as the particles will harden too fast and won’t have enough time to bond.
+This results in a weak and cracked finish that might peel off.

 - Open all doors in the room

 - Set the air conditioner on blow or fan.

 A high level of humidity will decrease the evaporation rate and cause water in the atmosphere to settle over the coating, causing a slower evaporation rate.

 To reduce humidity levels, use a dehumidifier.
 Simply, plug in and turn on the dehumidifier and place it next to the coating.

 The dehumidifier will suck in and trap moisture in the air while releasing cool dry air.
 You can use this method with any other method.